 Upon the conclusion of the next application procedure, there must be clarity around the timing and/or criteria for initiating subsequent procedures from that point forth.

-When it becomes operationally feasible, application procedures should occur on a regular and recurring basis.
+When it becomes operationally feasible, application procedures should occur on a regular and recurring basis, subject to any ICANN Board or GNSO Council recommendation that additional policy work should be conducted prior to the next subsequent procedure.

+Ongoing rounds and Specific Reviews can take place concurrently but the results of reviews would take effect when the next subsequent round begins. [to be revised]

+Rounds enhance the predictability for applicants (e.g., preparation) and observers to the program (e.g., public comments, objections).

 Public comment summary